pjotrpaan/group-blog/readme.md

 ## Short user story:
 This is a blog application project built with [Laravel Framework](https://laravel.com/).
-Not logged in users can register/log in/initiate password change and add comments on posts but cannot delete comments and are not able to create/edit/delete posts.
+Not logged in users can register / log in / initiate password change and add comments on posts but cannot delete comments and are not able to create / edit / delete posts.
 To log in user has to register.
-After completing the registration process users can create/edit/delete posts and delete comments they created while they were logged in.
+After completing the registration process users can create / edit / delete posts and delete comments they created while they were logged in.

 The project has simple non-RBAC authentication system set up -> [Laravel authentication](https://laravel.com/docs/5.4/authentication).
 To add RBAC applicable models, controllers and migrations need updating.